 The New York Public Employees Safety and Health (PESH) Bureau is part of the New York Department of Labor.
 The New York Department of Labor is headed by the Commissioner.
-The main office is located in Albany, New York with nine district offices located throughout the state of New York.
+The main office is located in Albany with nine district offices located throughout the state.

 New York PESH utilizes its Field Operations Manual (FOM) which provides policy guidance for its enforcement program.
 The Enforcement Branch conducts unannounced mandatory inspections which results in a "Notice of Violation and Order to Comply" for hazards and/or violations of OSHA standards.
 Abatement periods to comply with the violations are established and verification of abatement is required.
 Penalties may be assessed for failure to comply with abatement orders.
 For more information on these programs, please visit the New York State Plan website.